The Easy Guide to Maximizing Your Google Ads ROI

 When it comes to the Display Network, it’s easy for inexperienced advertisers to see the ridiculously high impressions and think “gee, this is just like that billboard I bought in Billerica.”
 And sure, the less-specific targeting options available to you on Display can function much like the traditional means of advertising outlined above.
 You’re not going to see many conversions pull through a banner ad placed in a random mobile app as you would through your manicured search campaigns.

 You are, however, paying much less for clicks, and (if you’re using CPC bidding), you’re only actually paying when someone clicks: the brand-building goodness attributable to your dope banner ads living next to your target consumers’ favorite content on the internet (the network covers over 2 million sites) is free.
 When somebody who saw one of those banner ads searches for your brand name, clicks an ad, and converts for pennies, you’re going to wish you had all the money you’ve ever spent on untraceable ad ephemera back in your pocket.

 The trick is making sure you use the targeting methods at your disposal to place Display ads in the right areas.
 In the graphic above, you can see that website and keyword targeting, while good for initial exposure, aren’t typically high-converters.
 You’re casting a very wide, very cheap net.
 Conversely, remarketing to site visitors or using an email list to serve ads can produce killer ROI.

 Don’t put a budget cap on remarketing.
 Don’t aim for a certain number of conversions through Display.
 Experiment with all of the targeting options, see which ones produce leads or revenue, and optimize to make them even more effective.

-Manage your AdWords account like Bill Belichick manages the salary cap: maximize ROI.
+Manage your Google ads account like Bill Belichick manages the salary cap: maximize ROI.